Qumulo/docs/getting-started-guide-supermicro.md

 | &#8212;    | Off                | No link          |
 | 🟢 (green) | On or blinking     | Link established |

-## Known Issues
+## Known Behavior
-The following are the currently known issues for Supermicro nodes.
+The following is the currently known behavior for Supermicro nodes.

 ### USB Drive Boot Priority
 To boot a Supermicro node from a USB drive, you must manually set **Boot Option #1** to **[UEFI] USB key**.